Shrruti19/Shruti/README.md

 # Shruti
-This is my first Goryit Reposit
+This is my first Git Repository